Through Total Technological Mastering, Rottendorf strives to be the CDMO with the highest technological competency in

 Finally, the last hurdle we overcame appeared during the compression phase.
 Common challenges with compression include poor powder properties, difficulty compressing the powder into a stable tablet, poor flow in the hopper, lack of lubrication, and cracking and sticking.
 For this trial batch, cracks on the tablets appeared after they were compressed.

 Resolving this problem required two critical adjustments.
 First, we increased the dwell time during compression by slowing the compression speed.
-Second, we increased the pre-compression force to better remove dissolved gases from the tablets - thus reducing the main compression force.
-The result: no more cracked tablets.
+Second, we increased the pre-compression force to better remove dissolved gases from the tablets by reducing the main compression force.
+The result = no more cracked tablets.

 We completed the initial process development in roughly four weeks.
 We followed the initial process development with GMP manufacturing of the trial batches.
-Production of trial batches was completed in less than six weeks.
+Production of trial batches were completed in less than six weeks.